12 Aug Echinacea – nature’s immune balancer

 Hannah Charman is a Medical Herbalist and graduated from Middlesex University with an Honours Degree in Western Herbal Medicine, following four years of full-time study.
-Before she began studying Herbal Medicine, she trained as a Reiki practitioner, and was one of the youngest people to train in the Advanced Level of Reiki.
 She is a Member of the National Institute of Medical Herbalists (NIMH).

 You’ve probably heard of Echinacea being used to help you over a cold, or a bout of flu, but there’s much more to it than that.